How much does an app cost?

 What are in-app purchases?

-Some free apps come with in-app purchases that, for example, let you pay for extra content, upgrade to an ad-free version or unlock new levels in a game.
+Some apps come with in-app purchases that, for example, let you pay for extra content, upgrade to an ad-free version or unlock new levels in a game.
 Often, you may not be aware of what you’re spending, and a free app can quickly become very expensive.

 Being aware of in-app purchases